nouart/Youtube-Downloader/README.md

 # Youtube-Downloader
-Youtube Downloader is php script for downloading videos from youtube
+Youtube Downloader is php script for downloading videos from youtube for windows plateforme , it's just a simple exercise

 # Installation
 1. Clone the repository to your folder for example 'xampp/htdocs/'